 And there you have it!
 You're Southern Alberta Road Trip is complete.
 Here's a Google Maps Route for your records…

 - Big thanks to Alberta Tourism and Calgary Tourism for hosting us.
-Visit the Travel Alberta website for more information on things to do.
+Visit the Alberta Tourism website for more information on things to do.